francescofiorella/computational_intelligence_2022_2023/exam/README.md

 Particularly, the G-learning approach is slower than the other one, as the state table doesn't stop to grow and the performances slow down a lot.

-Below, are reported some data about 23000 matches that show how the G-tables don't stop growing, the time needed for the computation increases, and the win ratio remains stable to 0.5.
+Below, is reported some data about 23000 matches that shows how the G-tables don't stop growing, the time needed for the computation increases, and the win ratio remains stable to 0.5.

-#### G length

 | Train n° | G_place | G_choose |  Time  | Win ratio |
 | :------: | :-----: | :------: | :----: | :-------: |